 Department of Romance Studies

-Course offerings of the Department of Romance Studies (ROMS) examine the languages, literatures, and cultures of countries and people who speak Spanish, French, and Italian with the aim of developing students' cultural and linguistic proficiency.
-Students will advance their knowledge of and respect for diverse traditions and become responsible and well-informed global citizens.
-Our faculty is particularly diverse and we pride ourselves in working closely with students.
-We contribute to numerous interdisciplinary programs, including Medieval and Renaissance Studies, History of Ideas, European Cultural Studies, Film and Visual Media Studies, Latin American and Latino Studies, Women's and Gender Studies, Religious Studies, Education Studies, International and Global Studies, Cultural Production, Theater Arts, Comparative Literature, and African and African-American Studies.
+Students in the Department of Romance Studies (ROMS) examine the languages, literatures, and cultures of countries and people who speak Spanish, French, and Italian with the aim of developing cultural and linguistic proficiency, while advancing their knowledge of and respect for diverse traditions, strengthening their critical thinking skills, and becoming responsible and well-informed global citizens.
+Our faculty is particularly diverse, and we pride ourselves on working closely with students.
+Our courses offer students an interdisciplinary perspective on the world and count toward studies in a number of University programs, such as Medieval and Renaissance Studies; History of Ideas; European Cultural Studies; Film, Television, and Interactive Media; Latin American and Latino Studies; Women's, Gender, and Sexuality Studies; Religious Studies; Education Studies; International and Global Studies; Creativity, the Arts, and Social Transformation; Theater Arts; Comparative Literature and Culture; and African and Afro-American Studies.

 French and Francophone Studies

 French language and culture.
 Language pedagogy.
 Nineteenth- and twentieth-century French literature.
-Women's studies.
+Women's, gender and sexuality studies.

 Early modern French literature and culture.
 Word and image studies.
-Portraiture.
 Early modern prose forms: maxims, portraits, novels.
 Book illustration.
-Collecting practices.
+Québec literature and film.

 Spanish language and language pedagogy.

 Modern and contemporary Hispanic literature.
 Comparative literature.
 Women's, gender, and sexuality studies.
 Film.